Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Internet of Underground Things (IoUgT)

 \subsection{RIS in Underground medium}

 For the underground communications, we focus on signaling using traditional EM waves in the moderate frequency range.
-While MI based underground communication represents a promising alternative, the potential of magnetic RIS has been thoroughly studied and did not show sufficient performance improvement to justify the deployment of additional resonant circuits under realistic assumptions\footnote{The reason for this seems to be the limitation of the number of reflective elements which can be used in parallel by one magnetic RIS.}, cf. \cite{7093165}.
+While MI based underground communication represents a promising alternative, the potential of magnetic RIS has been thoroughly studied and did not show sufficient performance improvement to justify the deployment of additional resonant circuits under realistic assumptions \cite{7093165}.
+The reason for this seems to be the limitation of the number of reflective elements which can be used in parallel by one magnetic RIS.
 Also, acoustic signaling is not possible due to severe path loss and scattering effects inside the acoustically heterogeneous soil medium.

 The signal propagation in the underground is very vulnerable to the heterogeneous conductive medium of soil and in particular to the VWC as pointed out earlier.
 Additional effects like scattering and reflections are related to the soil composition.
 Similarly to the underwater communication, these effects lead to a very high EM path loss even at short transmission distances, cf. \cite{vuran2010channel}.
 Furthermore, multipath propagation results directly from the signal reflections and can be very harmful for the receive signal quality.
 Hence, the main challenge that motivates the application of RIS in this context is to reduce the multipath and the path loss by avoiding the signal scattering and by steering the signal through the soil layers with low VWC.
+Similar to the underwater scenario, this challenge exists even in case of potential line-of-sight propagation.